Zeejfps/PngSharp/README.md

 # PngSharp

-A pure C# PNG encoder/decoder library.
+A pure C# PNG encoder/decoder library with support for all color types, bit depths (1, 2, 4, 8, 16), and critical PNG chunks.

 ## Decoding